 The accused party or the witness(es) may challenge any person selected for the Hearing Panel on grounds of bias or a personal relationship that might affect impartial consideration of the case.
 The party must bring the challenge in writing to the Senior Associate Dean and Director of Student Conduct or designee at least 48 hours prior to the scheduled hearing.
 The Senior Associate Dean and Director of Student Conduct or designee shall make a decision on the challenge within five days of the request.
-If the Senior Associate Dean and Director of Student Conduct or and Director of Student Conduct determines possible bias, he or she shall excuse the panel member and appoint a replacement.
+If the Senior Associate Dean and Director of Student Conduct determines possible bias, he or she shall excuse the panel member and appoint a replacement.